-|Age Range||Drug-Placebo Difference in Number of Cases of Suicidality per 1000 Patients Treated|
+|Age Range (years)||Drug-Placebo Difference in Number of Patients with Suicidal Thoughts or Behaviors per 1000 Patients Treated|

 |Increases Compared to Placebo|

-|< 18||14 additional cases|
+|< 18||14 additional patients|

-|18-24||5 additional cases|
+|18-24||5 additional patients|

 |Decreases Compared to Placebo|